3:AM Magazine

-3:AM Magazine is a literary magazine, which was set up as 3ammagazine.com in April 2000 and is edited from Paris.
+3:AM Magazine is a literary magazine, which was set up as 3ammagazine.com in April 2000 and is edited from Paris, France.
 Its editor-in-chief since inception has been Andrew Gallix, a lecturer at the Sorbonne.

 3:AM features literary criticism, nonfiction essays, original fiction, poetry, and interviews with leading writers and philosophers.
 Its slogan is: "Whatever it is, we're against it."

 History

 The magazine was launched in 2000.
 In 2004, the editors unsuccessfully tried to prevent the Daily Mirror newspaper from publishing a short-lived 3am Magazine supplement based around its 3am Girls gossip column.
 The site was called "irreverently highbrow" by Heather Stewart in The Observer, and described as aiming to be "an online Fitzrovia" by Lilian Pizzichini in The Daily Telegraph.
 Boyd Tonkin, in The Independent, described it as keeping "faith with the old little-review tradition of avant-garde provocation and seditious literary cheek" and Inés Martin Rodrigo, in Spanish daily ABC, likened it to an "Offbeats' New Yorker".

 An anthology covering its first five years of publishing, The Edgier Waters, was published in Britain by Snowbooks in June 2006, featuring writers Steve Almond, Bruce Benderson, Michael Bracewell, Tom Bradley, Billy Childish, Steven Hall, Ben Myers, Tim Parks, Mark Simpson, HP Tinker and Kenji Siratori, as well as poetry pieces arranged by Sonic Youth's Thurston Moore and Lee Ranaldo alongside Tyondai Braxton.

 A volume of city-themed fiction, 3:AM London, Paris, New York, followed in 2008 and featured Henry Baum, Chris Cleave, Niven Govinden, Laura Hird, Toby Litt, Lee Rourke, Nicholas Royle, Matt Thorne and Evie Wyld.

 In July 2012 the site was temporarily offline due to an issue with its server provider.

 In 2014, a book-length collection of 3:AM's popular "End Times" interviews of notable philosophers (as conducted by Richard Marshall) was published by Oxford University Press with a further volume following in 2017.

 3:AM was listed as being among the top 25 websites for literature lovers by Jason Diamond in Flavorwire in 2013. and as being among Mark Thwaite's 5 favourite literary blogs in The Guardian in 2014.